Alice Prin: Early life

+Career

-Modeling career
+Modeling

+Kiki (left), c.
+1920, painted by Gustaw Gwozdecki (1880–1935), and Le Violon d'Ingres (right), a photo by Man Ray, shows Kiki from the back, nude to below her waist, with two f-holes painted on to make her body resemble a violin.

 Adopting a single name, "Kiki", Prin became a fixture of the Montparnasse social scene and a popular model, posing for dozens of artists, including Sanyu, Chaïm Soutine, Julien Mandel, Tsuguharu Foujita, Constant Detré, Francis Picabia, Jean Cocteau, Arno Breker, Alexander Calder, Per Krohg, Hermine David, Pablo Gargallo and Tono Salazar.
 Moïse Kisling painted a portrait of Kiki titled Nu assis, one of his best known.
 In his 1976 book Memoirs of Montparnasse, Canadian poet John Glassco recalled that:

 Her maquillage was a work of art in itself ...her mouth painted a deep scarlet that emphasized the sly erotic humor of its contours.
 Her face was beautiful from every angle, but I liked it best in full profile, when it had the lineal purity of a stuffed salmon.

+Man Ray

 In Autumn 1921, Prin met the American visual artist Man Ray, and the two soon entered into a stormy eight-year relationship.
 She lived with Man Ray in his studio on rue Campagne-Première until 1929 during which time he made hundreds of portraits of her.
 She became his muse at the time and the subject of some of his best-known images, including the surrealist image Le Violon d'Ingres (Ingres' Violin) and Noire et blanche (Black and White).